Date: March 19, 2021

 The Commission cannot settle disputes between individuals and institutions, whether those involve faculty, students, administrators, or members of other groups.
 Comments will not be treated as confidential and must include the name, address, and telephone number of the person providing the comments.
 Public Comments must be received by April 21, 2021.
 The Commission cannot guarantee that comments received after that date will be considered.

-IAU is recognized as an institution of higher learning by the French Ministry of the Interior, the French Ministry of Education, and
+ACM is recognized as an institution of higher learning by the French Ministry of Education, and

 Rectoratof Aix-Marseille University.

-IAU, as a foreign host site for the College Consortium of International Studies, is subject to regular program review.
+As a foreign host site for the College Consortium of International Studies (CCIS), ACM's study abroad institute, IAU, is subject to regular program review.

 Dependent on the program, ACM offers students the option of receiving a transcript of their work from an accredited institution until ACM has been granted accreditation.
 Please visit the Transcripts & Schools of Record page for more detail.ACM seeks to be fully transparent with its students and potential students concerning matters of accreditation.
 Questions may be directed to 800.221.2051.